 After understanding the report editor and its features, you’re ready to start adding some components to your dashboard!

-How to add a scorecard in Google Data Studio
+How to add a scorecard in Looker Studio

 A scorecard is a great start as it’s like choosing a headline.
 To add a scorecard that shows the total sales to your report: